CHSS Advice Line

 Every Mind Matters offers advice and tips to help your mental health while you are staying at home.
 Remember that self-isolation is temporary and will not last forever.

 Chest Heart & Stroke Scotland Advice Line nurses are also there to provide confidential support, advice and information.
 Call them for free on 0808 801 0899, email firstname.lastname@example.org or text NURSE to 66777.

 There are three types of test to see whether you have, or have had, COVID-19.
 These are:

 You can find out more about these tests, and how to book one, at NHS Inform.

-None of the vaccines currently used in Scotland contain the virus, and being vaccinated will not give you COVID-19.
+The vaccine does not contain the virus, and being vaccinated will not give you COVID-19.
 There is also no evidence that vaccination has the long-term damaging effects that COVID-19 itself does.